 Does your home insurance cover Christmas?

-At this time of year, you are probably more worried about getting those last-minute presents than thinking about home insurance.
-But sparing a moment to make sure all those expensive gifts are insured could help avoid a miserable Christmas, should the unexpected happen.
+At this time of year, you are probably more focused on buying Christmas presents than thinking about home insurance.
+But sparing a moment to make sure all of those expensive gifts are insured could help avoid a miserable Christmas, should the unexpected happen.
 In this article, we look at whether home insurance covers Christmas and how to buy home insurance that covers Christmas.

 What does home insurance cover?